LukeGix/LukeGix/README.md

 I'm also a beginner CTF player with _dcode-us_ team (with @damned-me)

-Things I would like to do:
+2021 to-do list:

-- Understand OS internals (Windows API, Linux kernel)
+- Understand how an OS works
-- Dig into malware analysis
 - Get comfortable with web exploitation (I'm doing _PortSwigger Academy Labs_)
+- Get eJPT certification
+- Learn more about Reverse Engineering